Config files and scripts to create MSI-files

 How to make these scripts run savely in Windows 7?
 I plan to rewrite my registry cleanup tool to make it do whitelisting instead of blacklisting.

 Then potentially harmful registry keys cannot creep into the registry files, regardless of any more hickups

 that the RegFromApp tool might have in Windows 7.

 Will you offer firefox.msi for download?
-No, Mozilla does not allow this, but I would welcome Mozilla to do it, for example
+No, Mozilla does not allow this.

 Do these MSI-files have disadvantages compared with using the original setup.exe?
 Yes: uninstalling will not restore Internet Explorer as default browser.